Home insurance to cover properties in probate

-As a legal executor of an estate, taking out a specialist home insurance policy with CoverBuilder for a property that is going through probate is incredibly simple.
+As a legal executor of an estate, taking out a policy with CoverBuilder for a property that is going through probate is incredibly simple.
 The policy will need to be submitted under the details of the person that has passed away with the title selected as ‘Executors of’.

 Discussing the policy after submission

-In order for us to discuss the details of the policy with you and make amendments we will need to see a scan or photocopy of the grant of probate, as this will confirm the identity of the executors of the estate.
-This is to ensure that the correct person has taken out the cover and that they have an ‘insurable interest’ in the property (that they have some form of financial interest).
+In order for us to discuss the details of the policy with you and make changes, we will need to see a copy of the grant of probate.
+This document will confirm the identity of the executors of the estate.
+This is to ensure that the correct person has taken out the cover.
+They must have an ‘insurable interest’ in the property (some form of financial interest).

-It should also be remembered that once probate has been settled and the property has been transferred into the names of the beneficiaries they would need to take out a new policy in their own names.
-If the property is still unoccupied at this point then CoverBuilder will still be able to help in sourcing competitive unoccupied property cover.
+Once probate has been settled and the property has been transferred into the names of the beneficiaries they would need to take out a new policy in their own names.
+If the property is still unoccupied at this point then CoverBuilder can help.
+We will be able to provide a competitive unoccupied property policy.

 MORE ABOUT HOME INSURANCE FOR PROPERTIES IN PROBATE